What Is Water Distribution System?

 - All the pipes in the distribution system should be preferably laid one meter away or above the sewer lines.

-- The system of pipes should be fairly water–tight to keep losses due to leakage to the minimum.
+- The system of pipes should be fairly water-tight to keep losses due to leakage to a minimum.

 Types of Water Distribution Systems

-The following are four major types of a water distribution system,
+The following are four major types of water distribution systems,

 - Dead-end or Tree Distribution system